by Sharon Donovan

-In November 2018, a $65 million bond referendum passed to extend The Legacy Trail north to Payne Park and south for a connector to North Port.
-Of the $65 million, $2 million has been earmarked for this connector.
+In November 2018, a $65 million bond referendum passed to extend the Legacy Trail north to Payne Park and south for a connector to North Port.
+Of the $65 million, $2 million has been earmarked for the North Port connector.

 Please continue to visit our website for updates on this connector, or sign up for our newsletter and follow us on social media for breaking news.

 The route from the Legacy Trail along Edmondson Road and Border Road is on paved roads with a combination of bike lanes, a 1-mile multi-use trail section, road shoulders, and sidewalks.
 The South Power Line Trail through Carlton Reserve is currently available as a nine-mile packed-surface trail; it is currently primitive and there are few amenities.
 The route through Deer Prairie Creek Preserve is essentially impassable after getting off the paved South Moon Drive and Forbes Trail.
 There are some packed-surface trails, but they are primitive.
 Please visit the Sarasota County parks website for more information on the Carlton Reserve and Deer Prairie Creek Preserve, which includes more detailed maps and information.

 (Southern Route is the Same Through Mile 6.51)

 |Suitability||Bicycle, Walking (section on Border Road is mostly a bike lane on both sides of the road)

 |0||Park at Nokomis Community Park and take The Legacy Trail a short distance to Colonia Ln E crossing.
 Go left (east) on Colonia Ln E 0.68 mi to Albee Farm Rd.
 S. There is a bike lane and sidewalk on both sides of the road.